Martin Lewis in ‘cold fury’ after online scam cost retired teacher over £100k.

 Martin Lewis has been left in a ‘cold fury’ after a retired teacher was scammed out of £125,000.

 Theresa is a retired teacher and made an appearance on Good Morning Britain, and revealed how she had been scammed by an illegal advert which used Bear Grylls’ face.
 The scam involved Bitcoin, and left her facing thousands of pounds’ worth of debt and has badly hit relationships with family and friends.
+Having knowledge of statute barred debt would help anyone in this situation.

 “The thing is, not only did you lose a huge amount of money – £125,000 in all – but it’s damaged the bond you have with friends and family, which must have had a massive impact on your support system and your mental health.”